jwatson/dotfiles/README.md

 # John Watson's Dotfiles

 These are the config files I use.
-I've tried to make things work equally well on OS X and Linux.

 ## Installation